Words and terms used in the world of From The Waters.

 Refers to the basic (improved recall), intermediate (basic memory palace) and advanced (mindscape) skills that can be attained with intellica.
 The other is the Learning Path.

-Golden sandy-coloured igneous rock, often used as a building material.
+A golden sandy-coloured igneous rock, often used as a building material.

 A small hamlet in Aelin situated between Pherlex and Niddletaun.